Bangkok Noi district: Shopping

 The only major shopping center is Central Plaza Pinklao with a Central Department Store on Borommaratchachonnani Road.
 Across the street from Central Pinklao is Major Cineplex.
 The multiplex cinema, which is actually in Bang Phlat District, is surrounded by many small shops selling low-cost clothes and other fashion items.

 Supermarkets in the district include a Foodland and a Makro store, both on Charan Sanit Wong Road.
 Tesco Lotus store, both on Borommaratchachonnani Road.

-The striking markets of the district are Pran Nok Market, Bang Khun Si Market and Wang Lang Market, especially Wang Lang Market, a daily bustling market by Chao Phraya River flanked by Siriraj Hostipal and Prannok Pier.
+The striking markets of the district are Pran Nok Market, Bang Khun Si Market and Wang Lang Market, especially Wang Lang Market, a daily bustling market by Chao Phraya River flanked by Siriraj Hospital and Prannok Pier.
 The name means ‘rear palace market’ because of its close proximity to the Rear Palace, a palace belonging to the nephew of King Rama I which is no longer standing.
 The Wang Lang Market is popular with local workers and local students, particularly from the nearby Siriraj Hospital.
-Adjacent Wang Lang Pier is both pier to the Chao Phraya Express Boat and the ferry pier to Tha Phra Chan in the Phra Nakhon side which is full of people and foreign tourists throughout the day.
+Adjacent Wang Lang Pier is both pier to the Chao Phraya Express Boat and the ferry pier to Tha Phra Chan and Tha Chang in the Phra Nakhon side which is full of people and foreign tourists throughout the day.

+Chaitit Market is the newest big indoor market located on Liap Thang Rotfai Taling Chan Road.
+The road parallel to the Southern Railway between the Charansanitwong railway and Bang Ramat railway halts.

 Transportation

 Charan Sanit Wong Road is the main route of the area, it ran through the entire district from the south (Bangkok Yai) to the northern area (Bang Phlat).
 Borommaratchachonnani Road is another main road in the district, the road is also a route to neighboring districts, Taling Chan and Bang Phlat.
-While Arun Amarin and Itsaraphap with Pran Nok Roads considered as the minor road.
+While Arun Amarin and Itsaraphap with Phran Nok Roads considered as the minor road.

 Since 2015, the expansion of Phran Nok–Phutthamonthon Sai 4 Road from Taling Chan to Fai Chai Intersection in Bangkok Noi making it easier to travel by road to this district.

 The district is served by the Fai Chai and Bang Khun Non Stations of the MRT Metro, whose Blue Line runs above Charan Sanit Wong Road.

 The piers of the Chao Phraya Express Boat consist of Prannok (N10) and Thonburi Railway Piers (N11) both are in the area of Siriraj Hospital.